 Give your kitchen a whole new look with cabinet refinishing.
 Skip the stress and expenses that come with starting an entire remodel project.
 By simply changing cabinet colors, you’ll get the same great experience that follows a makeover.
 Wooden cabinets usually stay in good shape, despite the paint or stain wearing out over time.
-Freshening them up is easy to do and won’t take long.
-Here’s how experts with Glamour Painting recommend you get the job done.
+Freshening them up is easy to do and will not take long.
+Here is how experts with Glamour Painting recommend you get the job done.

 Prepare the Cabinets

 - Cover the floor and any surfaces you don’t want paint dripping on with newspaper or old sheets.